Summer Academy 2017

 - North American, European and International IP and Trade and Investment Business operational models.

 The full program will be uploaded on the web page of the Bocconi School of Law as soon as it will be available.

 As a result of their attendance to the Bocconi Transatlantic Summer IP Academy 2017, participant lawyers, economists, scientists and engineers, as well as business specialists (at student or young professional level) are to:

 - enhance, thanks to lectures by the best international IP specialists, their international knowledge in their own field of expertise

-- better embrace: IP Rights and Technology and IP and territorial Economic Development globally, as a subject item at the crossroads between different stakeholders
+- better embrace intellectual property, high-tech and international trade globally, as a subject item at the crossroads between different stakeholders

 An optional daily recreational program is available in advance to participants and includes